St. Patrick's Day Celebrations! Last Updated: November 2023

 With so many St. Patrick’s Day celebrations and festivities around the state this March, it’s easy to be green!
 Join in the fun and take part in Celtic traditions throughout Connecticut.
-There are parades, Celtic music, food and events, and plenty of good Irish cheer for all!
+There are parades, Celtic music, and entertainment, and plenty of good Irish cheer for all!

 Parades, parades, parades!